Nuitka/Nuitka-website/doc/posts/nuitka-release-0618.rst

 -  The PDF specific annotations were moved into being applied only in the PDF building step, avoiding errors for raw PDF directives.

--  Apply Visual Code autoformat to our Yaml files.
+-  Apply Visual Code auto-format to our Yaml files.
 This is unfortunately not and automatic formatting yet.

 -  Introduce dedicated ``nuitka.utils.Json`` module, as we intend to expand its usage, e.g. for caching.